micmejia/bible-dump/AMPC/Daniel/Dan 7.md

-[^a]In the first year of Belshazzar king of Babylon Daniel had a dream and visions in his head as he was lying upon his bed.
+In the first year of Belshazzar king of Babylon Daniel had a dream and visions in his head as he was lying upon his bed.
 Then he wrote down the dream and told the gist of the matter.